Last Updated on October 27, 2023 by Jade

 How Long Before I Receive My Permanent Crowns?

 Your dental implant surgery will include temporary crowns that you will go home with.
 About four to six months after this procedure you will receive your permanent crowns or caps.
 The length of time varies concerning the full healing of individual patients.
 If your dental implant surgery was not very invasive, the time frame for healing will be less.

 Dental implant surgery should not be taken lightly.
 Many factors can impact the length of time taken for full recovery after dental implant procedure.
-However, if you use the tips noted above, it should make your recovery a bit easier and help it to go by quicker.
+However, using the tips noted above should make your recovery easier and quicker.

-If your dental implant surgery recovery is taking longer than you expect, or there are some issues that arise, it is best to speak with your dentist ASAP to minimize the chance of complications with the implant healing process.
+If you find your dental implant surgery recovery taking longer than expected or facing any issues, you should speak with your dentist ASAP to reduce chances of complications with the implant healing process.